Maine regulators delay decision on CMP billing case

 The Maine Public Utilities Commission announced Friday afternoon that it’s pushing its timeline forward a month.

-PUC staff were expected to issue a final recommendation to the commission on Monday, Dec.
-9. A parallel case involving a requested rate hike for CMP has also been pushed to next year.
-PUC staff now have until Jan.
+The PUC staff was expected to issue a final recommendation to the commission on Monday.
+A parallel case involving a requested rate hike for CMP also has also been pushed to next year.
+The PUC staff now has until Jan.
 9 to render their recommendations in both cases.

-The commission was expected to issue a decision on a nearly yearlong inquiry into persistent complaints about inaccurate electricity bills on Dec.
+The commissioners, who take the staff’s recommendation into consideration, were expected to issue a decision on a nearly yearlong inquiry into persistent complaints about inaccurate electricity bills on Dec.
 20. The deadline for that decision is now Jan.
 30.

-“The commission recently received additional information from customers resulting from a filing that CMP made in this case and the commission needs adequate time to thoroughly evaluate this information,” said Philip L. Bartlett II, PUC chairman in a statement.
+“The commission recently received additional information from customers resulting from a filing that CMP made in this case and the commission needs adequate time to thoroughly evaluate this information,” PUC Chairman Philip L. Bartlett II said in a statement.

 CMP’s billing controversy has dragged on for more than two years following the launch of a new billing system that coincided with a severe October 2017 windstorm that knocked out power to more than 400,000 homes.
 The utility acknowledges that more than 100,000 inaccurate bills were sent in the months that followed the launch of its SmartCare system, but has maintained that the vast majority of its billing problems have been resolved.